Home Sleep Study vs Lab Sleep Study: Which One Do You Really Need?

 Depending on the device used (Level 2 vs. Level 3), a home sleep study test typically records:

-Brain Activity ((Level 2 only ) : 4 to 6 EEG sensors on the scalp to identify sleep stages (Light, Deep, and REM) and actual actual sleep-wake patterns.
+Brain Activity ((Level 2 only ): EEG sensors help identify sleep stages and sleep-wake patterns.

 Eye Movements (EOG): To precisely detect REM (Dream) sleep.